joelkariyalil/sciprog_2024/README.md

 ./fileOutput.exe
 ```

-- Replace `file.c` with the name of your source file.
+- Replace `file.c` with the name of the c file in the respective practical assignments.
-- Replace `fileOutput.exe` with your desired output file name.
+- Replace `fileOutput.exe` with the respective output name of the practical assignment.
 - The `-lm` flag links the math library (if used).

 ---